 Risk factors for cellulitis

-Chronic illnesses: Illnesses like diabetes can increase your risk of developing infections.
+- Chronic illnesses: Illnesses like diabetes can increase your risk of developing infections.
 People with diabetes are particularly susceptible to getting sores on their feet and lower legs, which can become infected.
-(Sepsis and Diabetes)
+You can learn more at Sepsis and Diabetes.

-History of cellulitis: If you’ve had cellulitis before, you do have a higher risk of getting it again.
+- History of cellulitis: If you’ve had cellulitis before, you have a higher risk of getting it again.

-If you suspect you have cellulitis, see your doctor or nurse practitioner.
-If you are given antibiotics, it is vital that you take them as prescribed, right to the end of the prescription, even if it appears the infection has gone away before the prescription bottle is empty.
+If you suspect you have cellulitis, see your doctor or nurse practitioner as soon as possible.
+If you need antibiotics, it is vital that you take them as prescribed, right to the end of the prescription, even if it appears the infection has gone away before the prescription bottle is empty.
 Ask your doctor or nurse practitioner when you should start seeing improvement.
 If you feel that the infection is worsening or there is no improvement despite treatment, you should have the infection checked again.